 Mayo Clinic in Arizona has performed bariatric surgery procedures since 2001.
-Medically supervised interventions comprise nutrition therapy, behavior modification, pharmacotherapy and weight-loss surgery, including Roux-en-Y gastric bypass, sleeve gastrectomy, and biliopancreatic diversion with duodenal switch.
+Medically supervised interventions include nutrition therapy, behavior modification, pharmacotherapy, and weight-loss surgery, including Roux-en-Y gastric bypass and sleeve gastrectomy.
 Minimally invasive surgery is the preferred approach.
 For out-of-state patients, we offer efficient, condensed scheduling.
-We will work with providers in your area to meet your needs.
+We will work with health care providers in your area to meet your needs.

 Bariatric program informational seminars

 Mayo Clinic conducts regular informational seminars for people interested in learning more about the medical and surgical options available through the Mayo Clinic Bariatric Surgery Program.
 The interactive seminars, conducted by doctors and other members of the bariatric surgery treatment team, include:

 - A description of Mayo Clinic's multidisciplinary program